WICG/scroll-to-text-fragment/README.md

 matching for the window.find API which allows specifying wholeWord as an argument.
 We hope this existing usage can be leveraged in the same way.

-Additionally, a text directive is invoked only if a user gesture occurred and the loaded document is the only one in its browsing context group.
+Additionally, a text directive is invoked only if a user activation occurred and the loaded document is the only one in its browsing context group.
 The latter restriction is effectively requiring `rel=noopener` be specified on a navigation.